-Please note that this risk disclosure is not exhaustive of all risks associated with trading SBR.
-Investors should perform their own assessment to determine the appropriate level of risk for their personal circumstances.
-Be sure to do your own research and due diligence while taking into account your own financial situation and risk tolerance.
-Please review the [Risk Summary](#) for additional discussion of general risks associated with the assets made available in the platform.
+Please note that this Crypto Asset Statement may not be exhaustive of all risks associated with trading SBR.
+Please review the [Risk Statement](#) and [Fee Schedule](#) for additional discussion of general risks and transaction fees associated with the Crypto Contracts and Crypto Assets made available through the Canadian Platform.
 These materials are for general information purposes only and are not investment advice or a recommendation or solicitation to buy, sell or hold any crypto asset or to engage in any specific trading strategy.
-The information contained in this risk disclosure is based on publicly available information that may be inaccurate, incomplete, or change at any time.
+The information contained in this Crypto Asset Statement is based on publicly available information provided by third parties.